 Next on is value addition, you have to attach cost value to your work with close look on the time spent and expenses incurred in offsetting the production including airtime, data, food and on ground travel.

-Newsroom continues to expand everyday with people who are willing to work for less or no pay at all but rather get their byline, face on the screen and voice on air but its good enough to have freedom and command on what you report.
+Newsrooms continue to expand everyday with people who are willing to work for less or no pay at all but rather get their byline, face on the screen and voice on air but its good to have freedom and command on what you report.

 Pat Robert Larubi is an independent investigative journalist, special features TV News producer, and Lifestyle photographer.